Finder makes money from featured partners, but editorial opinions are our own.

 Types of dividends

-There are 3 main types of dividends that are paid at different times:
+There are 3 main types of dividends:

 • Interim dividend.
 This is a dividend paid before the company has calculated its annual earnings.
 It'll usually be paid at the same time as the company's interim financial statements, usually 6 months into the financial year.